Ibrahim-Omeysh/Ibrahim-Omeysh/README.md

 - 👋 Hi, I’m @Ibrahim-Omeysh
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python at fcsfactory lebanon
 - 📫 How to reach me by email : ibrahim.omeysh@gmail.com